uniibu/remix-ide/docs/slither.md

 When [remixd NPM](https://www.npmjs.com/package/@remix-project/remixd) module is installed, it also installs [Slither](https://github.com/crytic/slither) and [solc-select](https://github.com/crytic/solc-select#quickstart) and latest version of [solc](https://docs.soliditylang.org/en/latest/installing-solidity.html).

 `Python3.6+ (pip3)` needs to already be installed on the System.
-In case of any discrepancy, Slither can also be installed along with other dependencies using command `remixd -i slither` _(This packaging of Slither with the remixd module is supported since Remixd `v0.6.3`)_
+In case of any discrepancy, Slither can also be installed along with other dependencies using command `remixd -i slither` _(This packaging of Slither with the Remixd module is supported since Remixd `v0.6.3`)_

-when `remixd` is running locally on your device, an additional websocket plugin will be listening on port `65523` which will be dedicated for Slither integration.
+when `remixd` is running locally on your device, an additional WebSocket plugin will be listening on port `65523` which will be dedicated for Slither integration.
 (Supported since Remixd `v0.5.0`)

-The Remixd Slither listener is a websocket plugin similar to Remixd and is used to perform Slither analysis with Remix IDE.
+The Remixd Slither listener is a WebSocket plugin similar to Remixd and is used to perform Slither analysis with Remix IDE.

 ![](images/a-slither-remixd.png)